Topical Talk FAQs

 Our flagship programme brings you free classroom resources, global conversations, training and events - all designed to amplify young voices and inspire open-minded discussions about the news.

 Topical Talk provides you with lessons that explore current issues in the news.
-Choose between weekly lessons that unpick a story in the headlines, or longer-form curriculums that explore issues in greater depth.
+Choose between weekly lessons that unpick a story in the headlines, longer-form curriculums that explore issues in greater depth or our annual Festival or Prize.

 See the resource library